rpwagner/pyodide-ext/README.md

 Pyodide packages are [defined by `meta.yaml` files](https://pyodide.org/en/stable/development/new-packages.html#creating-the-meta-yaml-file) that proivde URLs for the source code, lists of dependencies, build instructions, etc. For basic pure-Python packages, these files can be fairly minimal and [created programmatically](https://pyodide.org/en/stable/development/meta-yaml.html#meta-yaml-spec).

+One complication to keep in mind is that you will need to add all of the dependencies for your package, except for those in the [Python Standard Library](https://docs.python.org/3/library/index.html) or already [included with Pyodide](https://pyodide.org/en/stable/usage/packages-in-pyodide.html).
+The `finddeps.py` script described below can help identify the needed dependencies.

-Adding new packages and rebuilding the distribution uses these steps:
+Adding a new package and rebuilding the distribution uses these steps:
 1. Define a new package by creating a new `meta.yaml` file in [`packages`](./packages), under `packages/{package-name}/meta.yaml`.
 1. Add any patch files or tests under `packages/{package-name}/`, making sure they're referenced in `meta.yaml`.
 1. Update the Build and Deploy workflow to include the new package in the default build.